 You must also ensure you understand your Organisation's policy or requirements regarding engaging with end users/customers of the commodity/service or service and whether they should also be involved in the UIG.

-Depending on the specifics of the procurement exercise, the Procurement Officer may ask stakeholders the following questions prior to the starting their procurement:
+Depending on the specifics of the procurement exercise, the Buyer may ask stakeholders the following questions prior to the starting their procurement: